Joey Wendle Player Props: Marlins vs. Mets

 - Wendle hit .262 with 24 doubles, a triple, three home runs and 15 walks.

-- Wendle picked up an RBI in 23 of 101 games last season (22.8%), including seven occasions when he drove in multiple runs (6.9%).
+- Wendle picked up an RBI in 22.8% of his games last year (23 of 101), with two or more RBIs in seven of those contests (6.9%).
 He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.